How Much Does an LLC Cost in Florida

 Florida Employer Identification Number (EIN)

-An Employer Identification Number (EIN) is a unique nine-digit number assigned by the Internal Revenue Service (IRS).
-This number is used to identify a business entity for tax-related purposes.
+Any LLC with more than one member or with employees must have an EIN, regardless of how it's taxed.
+This is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to identify a business entity for tax-related purposes.

 Yes.
-Separating your LLC's finances from your personal assets is a requirement of liability shielding.
-Use a business bank account for accepting payments and paying business expenses to prevent piercing the corporate veil.
+Separating your LLC's finances from personal assets is a requirement of liability shielding.
+Use a separate bank account to accept payments and pay business expenses to prevent piercing the corporate veil .

 Florida LLC Name Reservation Fee